VDA5050/VDA5050/VDA5050_EN.md

 For actions, deviation range, etc., the AGV shall use the instructions provided in the first order (Figure 5, orderUpdateId 0).

 ![Figure 7 Regular update process - order extension](./assets/update_order_extension.png)
->Figure 7 Regular update process - order extension
+>Figure 7 Regular update process - order extension.

 Figure 7 describes how an order should be extended.
 It shows the information that is currently available on the AGV.
-The orderId stays the same and the orderUpdateId is incremented.
+The `orderId` stays the same and the `orderUpdateId` is incremented.

 The last node of the previous base is the first base node in the updated order.
 With this node the AGV can add the updated order onto the current order (stitching).